 THL 580.
-Graduate Seminar (1) The Graduate Seminar is a one-credit, weekend course focused on a particular topic and led by an individual faculty member.
+Graduate Seminar (1) The Graduate Seminar is a one-credit course focused on a particular topic and led by an individual faculty member.
 Readings prior to the weekend course and a writing assignment following the course will be required.
-Seminars will be offered in both Mobile and Atlanta at least once a year.
-The final Graduate Seminar will serve as the oral component of the Comprehensive Experience.
-Three Graduate Seminars are required for the MTS and MPS degrees (no more than three count for credit toward the degree).
+Seminars will be offered at least once a year and may be taken by distance learners through Zoom video conference.
+Two Graduate Seminars are required for the MTS and MPS degrees.

 THL 581.
-Pastoral Project Seminar (1) The Pastoral Project Seminar serves as the final Graduate Seminar and as the comprehensive experience (written and oral) for graduating MPS students.
+Pastoral Project Seminar (1) The Pastoral Project Seminar serves as the final Graduate Seminar and as the comprehensive experience (written and oral) for graduating MPS students and may be taken by distance learners through Zoom video conference.
 The student develops and implements a pastoral project and submits a written summary using the methodology of practical theology.
-The student gives a visual presentation of their project to faculty and students (must have completed two previous THL580 courses).
+The student gives a visual presentation of their project to faculty and students.
+Prerequisite: 2 credits of THL 580.